Research

 3. Using resurvey data to understand insect & bird community change over time

-To answer these questions, I use a variety of approaches, including field surveys, contributory science, & rigorous evidence synthesis (like the entoGEM project).
+To answer these questions, I use a variety of approaches, including field surveys, crowd-sourced science, & rigorous evidence synthesis (like the entoGEM project).

 Research +